IsaacSchemm/DeviantArtFs/README.md

 ## Delta

-The namespace DeltaMarshal contains tools to help you deal with Sta.sh delta requests.
+The namespace DeltaMarshal can help you deal with Sta.sh delta requests and build a tree model of the current user's Sta.sh.

-Known bugs so far:

-* Deleting an item and then refreshing throws an exception
+It hasn't undergone a lot of testing, so let me know (via GitHub) if there are any issues.